a-bangk/snippets.eu/README.md

 ## Infrastructure

-Currently running on a Coolermaster codename hal2, with Python libraries installed on hal2 and running from virtual environments.
+Currently running on a hal, with Python libraries installed on hal and running from virtual environments.
 See details in `tech-guides/hosting-flask.md`.

 ## Versioning